cyberboy007/mailboss-work/README.md

 Download it in your browser and type the following to get started (It will install all the node modules)
 - npm i

+Note that you need not to login to sendinblue or create account on sendinblue just verify yourself with the link you get in your email .

 ## WORKING
 - Create your account
 - Activate your account